2023 Moose River Atlassing Trip Log

 The happy finders of the nest (Photo credit: Sheila Craig)

-Day 7 (June 15): Running the Rapids and downriver to Little Gull Island
+Day 7 (June 15): Running the rapids and downriver to Little Gull Island

 According to local knowledge, the Kwetabohigan Rapids are the one set of significant rapids on the Moose River between Moose Crossing and Moosonee, CII-III, and running about 2km long.
 The advice is to run it at high tide and keep right.
 Below the rapids, the tide influences the river.
 At low tide, there can be large haystacks at the bottom of the rapids.
 In our case, because of the extreme low water, this was not an issue.
 The entire right (south/east) side of the rapids was completely out of water.
 Unfortunately, there wasn’t much water anywhere in the rapids.

-Having scouted the day previously, we were ready to go early and started our descent about 10:00, 3 hours before high tide.
+Having scouted the day previously, we were ready to go early and started our descent about 10:00, three hours before high tide.
 We hugged the right shore from eddy to eddy.
 We had to line/walk the boats through some of the drops, but were actually able to run enough to actually enjoy the experience.
 It took us over an hour to get clear of the rapids.
 We enjoyed a long break on the north/west shore on a beach at the mouth of the Kwetabohigan River, where the highlight was watching adult dragonflies emerge from their nymphs.
 Of course we named it “Dragonfly Beach”.

 We continued downriver for another few hours, again against a strong north wind.
 This stretch of the Moose is near to and navigable from Moosonee and we saw cabins along the river.
 Despite the wind, we made steady progress.
 It was the most pleasant paddle of the whole week.

-We camped on another sandbar, on this last night of our river trip.
-From our campsite, we did see a couple of people in freighter canoes at the Moose Cree First Nation camp 1 km downriver from us – the first humans we had seen in a week!
-As we approached what would be our campsite, saw a flock of terns and gulls.
+We camped on another sandbar on this last night of our river trip.
+From our campsite, we did see a couple of people in freighter canoes at the Moose Cree First Nation camp one km downriver from us – the first humans we had seen in a week!
+As we approached what would be our campsite, we saw a flock of terns and gulls.
 Among the ubiquitous Common Terns and Bonaparte Gulls, were THREE Little Gulls!
 Our camp was therefore christened “Little Gull Island”.

 Dragonfly Beach (Photo credit: Sheila Craig)